aweise/dice/README.md

 	$ make toolbox

-to build the `dice-toolbox` Docker image.
+to build the `dice-toolbox` image from the provided [Dockerfile](infra/Dockerfile).
 This contains all required tools for the rest of the deployment.

 Note: Building the toolbox explicitly is technically optional, as it will be pulled in automatically by the following make targets.

 ### Provision IAM user and state bucket